fardil-b/AWS/CreatingS3-README.md

-# Creating S3 Bucket And Uploading Content
+# Creating an S3 bucket for static website hosting

 ### Log in to your AWS Console and navigate to S3 console